Makes 4 to 6 servings

 - Add the water to the pan and bring to a boil over high heat.
 Lower the heat to a gentle simmer, and add the Japanese curry paste and simmer until the curry paste is fully dispersed and the sauce is slightly thick, about 2 minutes.
 Add the soy sauce, the cooked chicken mixture, and the cabbage to the curry sauce and simmer until the cabbage is slightly tender, 3 to 5 minutes.

 - In a pot over high heat, cook the noodles in 2 gallons of well-salted boiling water until tender, 3 to 5 minutes.
-Rinse with hot water, toss with the green onions, and divide into 8 Asian noodle bowls.
+Rinse with hot water, toss with the scallions, and divide into 8 noodle bowls.

 - Top each bowl of noodles with the curry sauce and mix gently to combine.
 Garnish each bowl with radish sprouts, if using.